learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Objectives
 You will be able to:

-* Calculate and interpret standard error
+* Calculate and interpret sampling error
+* Explain how sample size is related to sampling error
+* Explain how the sampling error is related to population standard deviation

 ## Background and Terminologies

 In order to learn the **population mean**, we don't measure the whole population.
-Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate the population mean **( mu or μ )**.
+Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate the population mean **( mu or $\mu$ )**.
 The sample mean is usually not exactly the same as the population mean and depends upon the values of samples chosen, however, the population mean remains fixed.
 While using the **sample mean** to estimate the population mean, we come across the **sampling error**, which directly relates to the **standard deviation** of a sampling statistic (e.g. mean values).
 This difference can be caused by many factors including poor survey design, biased sampling methods, and the randomness inherent to drawing a sample from a population.

 Let's learn about these concepts through an example.

 >**Pumpkin Weights**

->The population is the weight of six pumpkins (in pounds) displayed in a carnival "guess the weight" game booth.
+>The population is the weight of six pumpkins (in pounds) displayed in a carnival "Guess the Weight" game booth.
 You are asked to guess the average weight of the six pumpkins by picking two pumpkins at a time randomly until all pumpkins have been used.

 | Pumpkin | Weight (in pounds) |
 |---------|--------------------|